WICG/file-system-access/proposals/CloudIdentifier.md

 ![image](./images/cloud-identifier/remote-file-handling-before.png "Before")

-1. VDI web app requests and receives the file via `FileSystemFileHandle::getFile()`
+1. VDI web app requests and receives the file via `FileSystemFileHandle.getFile()`
 2. CSP client app downloads the file from CSP server (if not already on disc)
 3. VDI web app transfers the file’s content to VDI server, which creates it as local file on the server and opens the application for that file
 4. VDI server sends any changes made to the file back to the VDI web app
-5. VDI web app writes updated file contents via `FileSystemFileHandle::write()`, which is picked up by the CSP client app
+5. VDI web app writes updated file contents via `FileSystemFileHandle.write()`, which is picked up by the CSP client app
 6. CSP client app synchronizes the file by uploading it to the CSP server

 In this scenario all transfers (arrows in diagram) transfer the entire file and the file has to be downloaded and uploaded from the local device’s network connection.